 - Minor improvements or repairs to buildings

-- Refinance certain farm-related debts, excluding real estate
+- Refinancing certain farm-related debts, excluding real estate

 Apprentice and mentorship programs, non-farm business experience, and farm labor experience are acceptable alternative solutions for helping to meet farm experience and managerial requirements.